NTU-ALComLab/SharpSSAT/README.md

   ```

 ## Contact
-If you have any problems or suggestions, please create an issue or contact us at r11943096 @ ntu.edu.
+If you have any problems or suggestions, please create an issue or contact us at r11943096@ntu.edu.tw